-Anne Frank is a Jewish girl who has to go into hiding during World War Two to avoid the Nazis.
-Together with seven others she hides in the secret annex on the Prinsengracht 263 in Amsterdam.
-After almost 2 years in hiding they are discovered and deported to concentration camps.
+Anne Frank is a Jewish girl who has to go into hiding during World War Two to escape from the Nazis.
+Together with seven others she hides in the secret annex at Prinsengracht 263 in Amsterdam.
+After more than two years in hiding they are discovered and deported to concentration camps.
 Anne’s father, Otto Frank, is the only one of the eight people to survive.
 After her death Anne becomes world famous because of the diary she wrote while in hiding.

 Life in Germany

-Anne Frank was born on 12 June 1929 in the German town of Frankfurt am Main.
-Her father’s family had lived here for generations.
-Anne’s sister, Margot is three and a half years older.
+Anne Frank was born on 12 June 1929 in the German city of Frankfurt am Main, where her father’s family had lived for generations.
+She has a sister, Margot, who is three and a half years older.
 The economic crisis, Hitler’s rise to power and growing antisemitism put an end to the family’s carefree life.
-Otto Frank and his wife Edith decide, just as many other German Jews, to leave Germany.
+Like many other Jews, Otto Frank and his wife, Edith, decide to leave Germany.

 A new life in The Netherlands

-Otto can set up a business in Amsterdam and the family finds a home on the Merwedeplein.
-The children go to school, Otto works hard in his business and Edith looks after the home.
-As the threat of war in Europe increases, Otto and his family try to emigrate to England and the U.S.A. but these attempts fail.
-On 1 September 1939 Germany invades Poland and World War Two starts.
+Otto sets up a business in Amsterdam and the family finds a home on the Merwedeplein.
+The children go to school, Otto works hard at his business and Edith looks after the home.
+When the threat of war in Europe increases, Otto and his family try to emigrate to England or the USA but these attempts fail.
+On 1 September 1939 Germany invades Poland.
+It is the beginning of the Second World War.

 War in The Netherlands

 For a while there is hope that The Netherlands will not become involved in the war, but on 10 May 1940 German troops invade the country.
 Five days later The Netherlands surrenders and is occupied.
 Anti-Jewish regulations soon follow.
-Jews are allowed to go to less and less places, Anne and Margot must attend a Jewish school and Otto loses his business.
+Jews are allowed into fewer and fewer places.
+Anne and Margot must attend a Jewish school and Otto loses his business.

 When a renewed attempt to emigrate to the U.S.A. fails, Otto and Edith decide to go into hiding.
-Otto furnishes the house behind his business premises on the Prinsengracht and this becomes the hiding place.
-He does this together with his Jewish business partner Hermann van Pels and help from employees Johannes Kleiman and Victor Kugler.
+Otto sets up a hiding place in the rear annexe of his firm at Prinsengracht 263.
+He does this together with his Jewish business partner Hermann van Pels and with help from his associates Johannes Kleiman and Victor Kugler.

 On 5 July 1942 Margot Frank receives a call-up to report for a German work camp.
 The next day the Frank family goes into hiding.
-The Van Pels family follow a week later and in November 1942 an eighth person arrives; dentist Fritz Pfeffer .
-They remain in the secret annex for just over two years.
+The Van Pels family follows a week later and in November 1942 they are joined by an eighth person: the dentist Fritz Pfeffer.
+They remain in the secret annexe for more than two years.

-The people in hiding must stay very quiet, they are often afraid and despite good and bad times, spend most of it together.
-They are helped by the office workers Johannes Kleiman, Victor Kugler, Miep Gies and Bep Voskuijl, by Miep's husband Jan Gies and warehouse boss Johannes Voskuijl, Bep's father.
-These helpers not only arrange food, clothes and books, they are contact with the outside world for the people in hiding.
+In hiding, they have to keep very quiet, are often frightened and pass the time together as well as they can.
+They are helped by the office workers, Johannes Kleiman, Victor Kugler, Miep Gies and Bep Voskuijl; by Miep’s husband, Jan Gies; and by the warehouse manager, Johannes Voskuijl, Bep’s father.
+These helpers not only arrange food, clothes and books, they are the group’s contact with the outside world.

 A diary as a best friend

 Shortly before going into hiding Anne receives a diary for her birthday.
 She starts writing straightaway and during her time in hiding she writes about events in the secret annex and about herself.
 Her diary is a great support to her.
-Anne also writes short stories and collects her favorite sentences by other writers in a notebook.
+Anne also writes short stories and collects quotations from other writers in her ‘book of beautiful sentences’.

-When the Minister of Education makes a request on the radio for people to keep war diaries, Anne decides to edit her diary and create a novel called 'The Secret Annex'.
-She starts to rewrite her diary, but before she has finished, she and the other people in hiding are arrested.
+When the Dutch minister of education in exile in London appeals on British radio for people to keep war diaries, Anne decides to edit her diary and create a novel called 'The Secret Annex'.
+She starts to rewrite, but she and the others are discovered and arrested before she has finished.

 Arrest and deportation

-On 4 August 1944 the people in hiding along with helpers Johannes Kleiman and Victor Kugler are arrested.
-Via the Sichterheidsdienst headquarters, prison and transit camp Westerbork they are deported to Auschwitz.
+On 4 August 1944 the people in hiding are arrested, along with their helpers Johannes Kleiman and Victor Kugler.
+They pass from the security service headquarters and prison to the transit camp Westerbork, from where they are deported to Auschwitz.
 The two helpers are sent to the Amersfoort camp.
 Johannes Kleiman is released shortly after his arrest and six months later Victor Kugler escapes.
-Immediately after the arrest Miep Gies and Bep Voskuijl rescue Anne's diary and papers that have been left behind in the secret annex.
+Immediately after the arrests Miep Gies and Bep Voskuijl rescue Anne's diary and papers that have been left behind in the secret annex.
 Despite intensive investigations it has never been clear how the hiding place was discovered.

 Otto Frank returns